Hitler: A Film from Germany: Props, set design, and visual style

 The film's surreal visual style was developed by Henri Langlois, using props and set designs from the Cinémathèque Française that had originally been used for a film called Der Film - Die Musik der Zukunft ("Film: Music of the future").
 It has also been noted that the film's visual style and set design are strongly inspired by Richard Wagner's opera cycle Der Ring des Nibelungen, musical excerpts from which are frequently used in the film's soundtrack.

 Release

 The film was screened in the Un Certain Regard section at the 1978 Cannes Film Festival.
+It was also screened in the summer of 1978 at the San Francisco Palace of Fine Arts.

+The film was re-released in a rare screening by Film at Lincoln Center in February 2024 and concluded March 2024.
+Beatrice Loayza of The New York Times was quoted as saying, "...the hottest ticket in New York is a seven-hour-plus movie about Adolf Hitler."

 Influence

 The film was a considerable influence on, among others, the critic Susan Sontag and the philosopher Philippe Lacoue-Labarthe; Sontag called it "one of the 20th century’s greatest works of art".
 It provided the underlying metaphor for James Chapman's 1993 novel about AIDS, Our Plague: A Film from New York.

-Sequences from Hitler: A Film from Germany are featured in the film The Ister (2004), which includes extensive interview of Syberberg.
+Sequences from Hitler: A Film from Germany are featured in the film The Ister (2004), which includes extensive interview footage of Syberberg.